valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 - Fixed hotel worker scenario coordinates in South Slopes.
 - Fixed peds wall leaning scenario coordinates in Westdyke.
 - Fixed park gardering scenario in East Hook, now peds perform this scenario in Rotterdam Hill.
+- Fixed issue that caused manhat02.ide to break save files.
+If you have installed this file and didn't make a backup, then you can get one from "Update 1.5.1" folder.
+- Fixed issue with broken buildings LODs during night time in Berchem and Acter (problem was found on CE version, and therefore was not solved on time).

 #### Screenshots
 ![AMXzUQJ](https://github.com/valentyn-l/GTAIV.Various.Fixes/assets/60371520/abcb3563-3fd9-45d5-9e72-fcd7b924a0ff)